Trauma Therapy

 How We Work Together

 Because trauma is stored in the body as much as the mind, healing requires working at both levels.
-Talking about what happened is part of the process but so is helping your nervous system actually experience that it's safe now, not just understand it intellectually.
+Talking about what happened is part of the process but so is helping your nervous system actually experience that it is safe now, not just understand it intellectually.

 What To Expect